-The Board presently is having seven (7) members and one (1) alternate director, out of which three (3) are Independent Non-Executive Directors.
+The Board presently is having seven (7) members and two (2) alternate directors, out of which three (3) are INEDs.
 This composition fulfils the requirements as set out under MMLR of Bursa Malaysia, which stipulates that at least two (2) Directors or one-third (1/3) of the Board, whichever is higher, must be Independent.